If you want to make a sale, then you need to know your customer better than they know themselves.

 Buyer persona-focused content should not apply only to new efforts.
 You should communicate with your SEO, content, and social media teams to revisit existing plans and previous content.
 Revisit your work and consider how effective it is in addressing your new ideal buyer persona.

 This process should prove educational.
 Take the opportunity to tweak content as necessary to begin addressing your ideal customer.
-Write notes and provide feedback to your team as you come up with new ideas for better content moving forward.
+Use a daily task tracker to write daily notes and provide feedback to your team as you come up with new ideas for better content moving forward.

 Your entire team must be on the same page in understanding your buyer persona.
 Consistency in your message is key to building trust.
 With persistence, you can begin to establish your brand as a household name with your new target audience.